tusharpandey003/Data-Science/README.md

-# Basics of Data-SCience
+# Basics of Data-Science

-DS-1 --- Data Analysis/visualisation with help of numpy,pandas,Matplotlib.
+DS-1 --- Data Analysis/visualisation with help of NumPy,Pandas,Matplotlib.

 The repository you’re referring to is a comprehensive resource for data science, with a specific focus on data analysis using Python libraries such as Pandas and NumPy.
 The repository includes a folder named “Data Analysis with Pandas and NumPy”, which contains a Jupyter notebook dedicated to basic data visualization.